 “As the year went on, I wasn’t getting game time I was playing well in friendly games but I didn’t see the manager yet.
 He had his mind made up.
 I suppose every manager has their choice and I didn’t figure.
 The year ended in the Leinster final with myself and Paul Clarke on Hill 16 watching it after being dropped.

 “I got a phone call a couple of weeks later being told I was no longer a member of the squad and I suppose I was devastated at that stage.
 You grow up and all you want to do is play football with Dublin and to have that taken away from you at 25/26.
 I should have been coming into my prime.”

 Kerry was the sanctuary that renewed Murphy’s love for the game and upon returning to Dublin he received a call from Tommy Carr who invited him back onto the panel.
 Murphy obviously obliged and returned to the metropolitan fold a hero with cult-status that still lasts to this day.

-He played two more seasons with the Dubs and was largely used as an impact sub who would come on and inject a bit of life into the team and indeed the crowd who would chant ‘Vinnie’s going to get you’ as he crashed into the opposition full-back upon arrival.
+He played two more seasons with the Dubs and was largely used as an impact sub who would come on and inject a bit of life into the team as well as the crowd who would chant ‘Vinnie’s going to get you’ as he crashed into the opposition full-back upon arrival.

 “I suppose going down to Kerry and coming back, how would Dublin fans look at it?
 What way were they going to take me?
-In fairness to them, they were been brilliant and still are.
+In fairness to them, they were brilliant and still are.
 Even now I get it walking up the street, ‘Vinnie’s going to get you’ and stuff like that.
-It’s a great feeling that Dub supporters still have some ‘grá’ for me.
+It’s a great feeling that Dub supporters still have a grá for me.